smk291/tetris/readme.md

 `Constants` and `RelativeCoords` contain all constant values. `Constants` includes methods that I used like constants: `Constants.fromLeft(4)` is four cells from the left bound of the playfield; `Constants.fromRight(4)` is four cells from the right bound.

 I've tried to enforce a strict separation between actions and things.
-Here are the important classes that represent 'things' in the game:
+The following classes are the 'things':

 * `Square`
 * `Row`